opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/DoBatch.md

     does not check the subschedules that may be involved with the schedule.
   - If CHECK is used for the command, the process runs without checking any circular dependencies.
-[SMA         Technologies]{.GeneralCompanyName} advises this command if the process is being used frequently.
+SMA Technologies advises this command if the process is being used frequently.
   - If CHECK+ is used, circular dependencies are included in the process.